MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db.md

 ## Mapping Timestamp

+//VP:: Where would this be done?
+Is this part of the mapping file?
+// We need an example of how to do this.

 Cosmos DB SQL API has a special property `_ts` for the timestamp of the last change on a document.
 The timestamp is expressed in [UNIX seconds](https://en.wikipedia.org/wiki/Unix_time).

 It makes sense to land that property in a `long` column in Kusto.
 It is useful to have the "original" timestamp (in UNIX seconds) for comparison with original documents in Cosmos DB containers.

-An [important Kusto optimisation](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/best-practices) (time filter) is based on the [`datetime` Kusto type](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/scalar-data-types/datetime).
+An An [important optimization](kusto/query/best-practices.md) (time filter) is based on the [`datetime` Kusto type](kusto/query/scalar-data-types/datetime.md).
 In order for time filters to be effective on large datasets (multiple GBs of ingested data), you need to filter on a `datetime` column.

-You can map the `_ts` to a `datetime` column using the `DateTimeFromUnixSeconds` [mapping transformation](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/mappings#mapping-transformations).
+You can map the `_ts` to a `datetime` column using the `DateTimeFromUnixSeconds` [mapping transformation](kusto/management/mappings.md#mapping-transformations).

-We recommend using the column name `_timestamp` for the Kusto column having `_ts` mapped as `datetime` because that name isn't used by Cosmos DB nor Kusto (see [naming conventions to avoid collisions in Kusto](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/schema-entities/entity-names#naming-your-entities-to-avoid-collisions-with-kusto-language-keywords)).
+We recommend using the column name `_timestamp` for the Kusto column having `_ts` mapped as `datetime` because that name isn't used by Cosmos DB nor Kusto (see [naming conventions to avoid collisions in Kusto](kusto/query/schema-entities/entity-names.md#naming-your-entities-to-avoid-collisions-with-kusto-language-keywords)).

 ## Beyond Data Mapping with Update Policies

+//VP:: Is this done before or after the connection is created?

 Kusto Data Mapping can only do straightforward mapping.
-For more complicated one, you can use [Update Policies](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy).
+For more complicated one, you can use [Update Policies](kusto/management/updatepolicy.md).

 Here are a couple of examples:

-* You might want to filter-out documents (e.g. removing some document types) ; this can be achieved by putting a where-clause in an update policy
+- You might want to filter-out documents (e.g. removing some document types) ; this can be achieved by putting a where-clause in an update policy
-* Flattening an array can be accomplish by using [mv-expand operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/alter-table-update-policy-command) on the array
+- Flattening an array can be accomplish by using [mv-expand operator](kusto/management/alter-table-update-policy-command.md) on the array

 ## Handling deleted documents